Nearby Cycle Sheaves for Stable Polar Representations: Introduction

 \subsection{The main result}

-We recall some of the background.
-The class of polar representations $G | V$ ($G$ connected, reductive over $\bC$) was introduced by Dadok and Kac in \cite{DK}, as a class of representations whose invariant theory works by analogy with the class of adjoint representations.
-In particular, for every polar $G | V$, there exists a linear subspace $\Cartan \subset V$, which is unique up to the action of $G$, with the property that: \beq V \inv G = \Cartan / W, \eeq where $W = N_G (\Cartan) / Z_G (\Cartan)$.
+We now describe our setting more precisely.
+The class of polar representations $G | V$, for $G$ connected, reductive over $\bC$, was introduced by Dadok and Kac in \cite{DK}, as a class of linear actions whose invariant theory works by analogy with the class of adjoint representations.
+In fact, Dadok and Kac defined polar representations for general reductive $G$, but the polarity condition is most natural when $G$ is connected.
+For every polar $G | V$ with $G$ connected, there exists a linear subspace $\Cartan \subset V$, which is defined uniquely up to the action of $G$, with the property that: \beq V \inv G = \Cartan / W, \eeq where $W = N_G (\Cartan) / Z_G (\Cartan)$.
 The subspace $\Cartan$ is called a {\em Cartan subspace} of $V$, and the group $W$ is called the {\em Weyl group} of $G | V$.
 The group $W$ is a finite complex reflection group acting on $\Cartan$.
 By a general result on complex reflection groups (see \cite[Theorem 4.1]{Br}), the quotient $\Cartan / W$ is isomorphic to an affine space of the same dimension as $\Cartan$.
-Polar representations include many of the classical invariant problems of linear algebra, as well as all representations arising from graded semisimple Lie algebras, studied by Vinberg in \cite{Vi} (see Section \ref{subsec-motivation} below).
+Polar representations include many of the classical invariant problems of linear algebra, as well as all representations arising from graded Lie algebras, studied by Vinberg in \cite{Vi} (see Section \ref{subsec-motivation} below).